-In addition to AuNPs, various of colorimetric reagents such as dyes^[17b, 30a, 30c, 30e, 31a] and photon^[101] can be utilized as indicator to improve its set it if ity.
-Recently, fluorescent dyes attract much attention as they just require a hand-hele to improve its set it if ity.
-Recently, fluorescent dyes attract nuch attention as they just require a hand-hele to improve a dark environment to acquire high sensitivity of nanomolar concentrations on thing the need for analytical instrument.^[17b, 30a, 30c, 30e, 31a] The Liu's group in Canada stringently explored the effect of fluorescent dyes.
-In 2011, they developed a Hg2+ response moduline hydrogel based on DNA staining dye (SYBR Green).^[31a] A thymine-rich DNA we construct bonded the hydrogel skeleton of the synthetic organic polymer.
+In addition to AuNPs, various colorimetric reagents, such as dves^[17b,30a,c,e,31a] and photon,^[100] can be utilized as indicator to improve its sensibility.
+Recently, fluorescent dyes attract much attention as they just require a hand-held UV lamp and a dark environment to acquire high sensitivity of nanomolar concentrations omitting the need for analytical instrument.^[17b,30a,c,e,31a] Liu and co-workers in Canada stringently explored the effect of fluorescent dyes.
+In 2011, they developed a Hg2+ response monolithic hydrogel based on DNA staining dye (SYBR Green).^[31a] A thymine-rich DNA was covalently bonded with the hydrogel skeleton of the synthetic organic polymer.
 The adopted neutral polyacrylamide gel had a yellow background fluorescence from the dye, and would emit green fluorescence in the presence of Hg2+.
-The Hg2+ detection limit of 10 nM , was much lower than the aforementioned order of magnitudes of mM or μ M obtained from the gel-to-sol transition.
-In the following year, they further extend the monolithic system called AGRO100, which even could visually detect 20 nM Pb2+ with naked eyes.^[30a] The system was based on a guanine-rich DNA and DNA dyes included thiazole orange and SYBR Green.
-The

-AGRO100 was found to selectively bind Pb^{2+} with high affinity in the form of G-quartets, even compared with K+.
+The Hg2+ detection limit of 10×10^{-9} M was much lower than the aforementioned order of magnitudes of mM or UM obtained from the gel-to-sol transition.
+In the following year, they further extend the monolithic system called AGRO100, which even could visually detect 20×10^{-9} M Pb2+ with naked eyes.^[30a] The system was based on a guanine-rich DNA and DNA dyes included thiazole orange and SYBR Green.
+The AGRO100 was found to selectively bind Pb2+ with high affinity in the form of G-quartets, even compared with K+.
 Remarkably, the good generality of the system was also demonstrated to detect a great number of analytes in one pot by gel shaped encoded detection.
-Recently, they developed the first AgNC-based fluorescence hydrogel to detect Hg^{2+} with a detecting limit of 50 nM by the naked eyes.^[30c] Needless to add the extra dyes, the AgNCs sensors could emission different color by varying the DNA sequence.
-The presence of Hg^{2+} induced AgNCs fluorescence quenching, producing the resulting orange-to-green visual fluorescence transition.
+Recently, they developed the first AgNC-based fluorescence hydrogel to detect Hg^{2+} with a detecting limit of 50×10^{-9} M by the naked eyes.^[30c] Needless to add the extra dyes, the AgNCs sensors could emission different colors by varying the DNA sequence.
+The presence of Hg2+ induced AgNCs fluorescence quenching, producing the resulting orange-to-green visual fluorescence transition.

 Although the sensitivity of monolithic hydrogel is acceptable, the stable optical fluorescence signal was obtained over 1 h, or even overnight.
-Moreover, constructing monolithic hydrogels require comparative higher DNA concentration, it would sacrefice the cost.
+Moreover, constructing monolithic hydrogels requires comparative higher DNA concentration, it would sacrifice the cost.
 Obviously, the long equilibration time and high cost restrict the wide application of the monolithic hydrogel.
-To speed up the reaction, hydrogel microparticles with sportifuse distance and fast kinetic of signal generation are explored.
-In 2012, a hydroget microparticles based on DNA staining dye (SYBR Green) was creatively developed.^{[30e} Similarly, the hydrogel microparticles incorporated by T-rich and polyacrylamide.
-Different from the monolithic one (~2 mm), acrydite-modified DNA (0.2 between 10 μm and 50 μm.
-Notably, a stable signal was obtained most size of the breat within 2 min with a detection limit of 10 nM, same as the monolithic one^[31a].
-Namely, it speeded up detection at least 30 times without sacrificing sensitivity at the same time.
+To speed up the reaction, hydrogel microparticles with short diffuse distance and fast kinetic of signal generation are explored.
+In 2012, a hydrogel microparticle based on DNA staining dye (SYBR Green) was creatively developed.^[30e] Similarly, the hydrogel microparticles are incorporated by T-rich acryditemodified DNA (0.2 μm) and polyacrylamide.
+Different from the monolithic one (≈2 mm), most sizes of the breads were between 10 and 50 μm.
+Notably, a stable signal was obtained within 2 min with a detection limit of 10×10^{-9} M, same as the monolithic one.^[31a] Namely, it speeded up detection at least 30 times without sacrificing sensitivity at the same time.
 Moreover, the hydrogel microparticles could be processed on a solid substrate, because they were not damaged by drying, and would rehydrate by adding buffer.
-It follows that the hydrogel has the potential to fast and sensitively detect containments, even in the extreme dry condition.
+It follows that the hydrogel has the potential to fast and sensitively detect contaminants, even in the extreme dry condition.